5800 Ch. Capelton, North Hatley, Quebec J0B 2C0.

 |1998||awarded with the Grand prix du Tourisme québécois.|

 Visitors enter Mines Capelton (Capelton Mines) with a miners train, like the miners once did.
 Inside the mine the tour shows the techniques and tools of the oldest copper mine in Québec.
 The geology of the mine, the processing of the copper ore, and the minerals and the speleothems in the mine are explained.
-Visitors are equipped with raincoat and a hard hat, nevertheless we sugest a sweater, sturdy shoes and probably old clothes.
-If you forget to bring the right shoes, Wellingtons are provided.
+Visitors are equipped with raincoat and a helmet, nevertheless we sugest a sweater, sturdy shoes and probably old clothes.
+If you forget to bring the right shoes, rubber boots are provided.

 Capelton Mine is the oldest industrial mine in Canada.
 The copper mine was created with the work of minors.
 The mine is 1,200 m deep, but only a small part of the upper level is toured.
 Most of the lower levels is flooded, as the drainage pumps were turned off when the mine closed.